AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-preview-topics.md

     For any new topic, the first version is numbered as 1.0.
 Thereafter, every new version of the topic is saved with an incremental number such as 1.1, 1.2, and so on.
 Once you create a branch of a topic, a new branch is created taking the version number from where the branch is created and adding a .0 at the end of the version.
 As seen in the illustration, a new branch is created from version 1.1 of a topic.
 The new branch is versioned as 1.1.0.
 Thereafter, every time you save a new version of the topic in this branch, it gets an incremental version number such as 1.1.1, 1.1.2, and so on.

     Similar to branching, you can also revert your working or current version to any version that exists in the repository.
-To revert to a version, simply select the desired version of the topic and click **Revert to This Version** in the **Version History** panel.
+To revert to a version, simply select the desired version of the topic and select **Revert to This Version** in the **Version History** panel.

     Perform the following steps to create a branch, revert to a version, and maintain subsequent versions of a topic: